Monday, December 31, 2007

 October: Mr. F won a t.v.
 Hewlett 2.0 arrived.
 Had my 6-month follow-up to surgery, my brother went back to work.
 I got the plague again, SGA was picked up for season 5.
 Mr F. loves me despite my geekery.

-Coke Rewards points.
+November: I got a new phone.
+My brother JT turned 43 and still needs your Coke Rewards points.
 The chemo is working.
 After a long break, I started back to the gym again.

 December: I got nearly everything on my wishlist and you guys rock.
 Steve turned 42.